Everything I Wanted: Synopsis

-The video begins with the text; "Finneas is my brother and my best friend. no matter the circumstance, we always have and always will be there for each other".
-Eilish is driving a car with Finneas O'Connell as a front-seat passenger; they stare ahead blankly and their bodies are expressionless.
+The video begins with the text "Finneas is my brother and my best friend. no matter the circumstance, we always have and always will be there for each other."
+Eilish is driving a car with O'Connell as a front-seat passenger; they stare ahead blankly and their bodies are expressionless.
 The siblings drive through a dreamscape in which many scenes are reminiscent of places in California.
-Eilish sings about dreaming she had jumped off San Francisco's Golden Gate Bridge and was ignored by her loved ones and fans as depicted in the song's lyrics.
+Eilish sings about dreaming that she had jumped off San Francisco's Golden Gate Bridge and was ignored by her loved ones and fans as depicted in the song's lyrics.
 O'Connell looks out of the windows as they drive through a tunnel and out of the city; they travel through a desert and past a valley, and continue through Long Beach, California, where they drive into the ocean.
 The car is swept away by the sea and slowly sinks and starts to fill with water.
-Eilish and O'Connell stare blankly as the car continues to sink.
-O'Connell extends his hand and Eilish grabs it as they look at each other and smile.
+Eilish and O'Connell stare blankly as it sinks.
+O'Connell extends his hand, and Eilish grabs it as they look at each other and smile.
 The car's headlights flicker and switch off.
-The video ends with the siblings still holding hands as the car continues to sink and flood.
+The video ends with the siblings still holding hands as the car sinks and floods.

 Reception

 The music video was positively received by critics.
-Rebecca Alter of Vulture called the video "very good" and commented it "looks like it was shot by the cinematographer who did 'The Long Night' on Game of Thrones".
+Rebecca Alter of Vulture called the video "very good" and commented that it "looks like it was shot by the cinematographer who did 'The Long Night' on Game of Thrones".
 MTV's Jordyn Tilchen praised Eilish for directing the video and said her "skills shine through on this project".
-Layla Halabian of Nylon wrote: "the video [brings] new meaning to the saying: Blood is thicker than water."
-Derrick Rossignol of Uproxx called the visual a "shadowy, Eilish-directed clip" while Alyssa Quiles of Alternative Press called it "stunning".
+Layla Halabian of Nylon wrote that "the video [brings] new meaning to the saying: Blood is thicker than water."
+Derrick Rossignol of Uproxx called the visual a "shadowy, Eilish-directed clip", while Alyssa Quiles of Alternative Press called it "stunning".
 In his review for Complex, Joshua Espinoza said Eilish's message to her brother is "heartfelt".
-Michele Mendez of Elite Daily likened the video's story and concept of the siblings' relationship, saying, "they've got a video dedicated to their unbreakable bond".
+Michele Mendez of Elite Daily likened the video's story and concept of the siblings' relationship, writing that "they've got a video dedicated to their unbreakable bond".
 Writing for The Fader, Jordan Darville compared the video's production to that of English musician James Blake.
-Jarrod Johnson II of Paste magazine labeled the video as appropriately foreboding.
+Jarrod Johnson II of Paste magazine labeled the video as "appropriately foreboding".